KostyaTretyak/ng-contenteditable/README.md

   >This is contenteditable text</p>
 ```

-In `ContenteditableDirective` this value using like this:
+In `ContenteditableDirective` this value use like this:

 ```ts
 this.elementRef.nativeElement[this.propValueAccesor]